AMReX-Fusion/Furnace/Docs/source/ConvertCheckpoint.rst

 Checkpoint Embiggener
 *********************

-Within the Castro distribution, there is the capability to “grow” a checkpoint file so that a calculation can be restarted in a larger domain covered by grid cells a factor of two or four coarser than the existing coarsest level.
-Instructions for how to do so are in the ``Castro/Util/ConvertCheckpoint/README`` file and are included here.
+Within the Furnace distribution, there is the capability to “grow” a checkpoint file so that a calculation can be restarted in a larger domain covered by grid cells a factor of two or four coarser than the existing coarsest level.
+Instructions for how to do so are in the ``Furnace/Util/ConvertCheckpoint/README`` file and are included here.
 Upon restart the existing data in the checkpoint file will be used to fill the region of the previous computational domain, and the new regions will be filled by some other means, typically interpolation